Brachial Plexus Attorney in Portland, Oregon

 If you notice these or other symptoms and you think they are caused by a brachial plexus injury, you should contact a Portland brachial plexus lawyer right away to determine your legal options.

-How Doctors Can Cause Brachial Plexus Injuries
+How Doctors Can Cause Brachial Plexus Injuries in Portland, OR

 Brachial plexus injuries occur when doctors are pulling the baby out of the birth canal and they use too much force on the shoulder.
 If the shoulder hits the mother’s pubic bone, it can result in nerve damage in the brachial plexus.